Security and privacy

 - financial data and documents

-The implementation uses AES-256-GCM -- authenticated encryption that protects both the confidentiality and integrity of the data.
-Each value is encrypted with a random 12-byte nonce, which means encrypting the same text twice produces different results.
+The implementation uses AES-256-GCM — authenticated encryption that protects both confidentiality and integrity.
+Each value is encrypted with a random 12-byte nonce, meaning encrypting the same text twice produces different results.

 User encryption

-User encryption exists for the most sensitive information -- today, mainly health data and documents.
-The idea here is that decryption shouldn't depend only on the server, but also on a key derived from your own password.
+User encryption exists for the most sensitive information — today, mainly health data and documents.
+The idea here is that unlocking doesn't depend solely on the server, but also on a key derived from your own password.

 Your encryption password

-At the end of onboarding, Clatri asks you for an encryption password.
-It's a separate credential from your login, with its own requirements: minimum 8 characters, uppercase, lowercase, numbers, and symbols.
+If you want to enable user encryption, go to Settings → Security → Encryption password and configure it when ready.
+It's a credential separate from your login, with its own requirements: minimum 8 characters, uppercase, lowercase, numbers, and symbols.

 - the password travels over HTTPS to the backend